hashicorp/terraform/.github/ISSUE_TEMPLATE.md

 Please list the steps requires to reproduce the issue, for example:
 1. `terraform apply`

+### Important Factoids
+Are there anything atypical about your accounts that we should know?
+For
+example: Running in EC2 Classic?
+Custom version of OpenStack?
+Tight ACLs?

 ### References
 Are there any other GitHub issues (open or closed) or Pull Requests that should be linked here?
 For example: